Special $L$-values of certain CM weight three Hecke eigenforms: Modular Forms

-where $t_2(\tau)=-64\eta(2\tau)^{24}/\eta(\tau)^{24}$.
+where $t_2(\tau)=-64\frac{\eta(2\tau)^{24}}{\eta(\tau)^{24}}$.
 The last identity is parallel to the identity \zcref{prop:hgtransformations} with $z=t_2(\tau)$.

-Similar to the case of $\SL_2(\Z)$, the monodromy group corresponding to the differential equation in \zcref{eq:hde} with $(a,b,c)=( \frac{1}{d}, \frac{d-1}{d},1 )$ can be realized as the subgroups $\G_0(4), \G_0(3)$ and $\G_0(2)$ for $d=2,3$ and $4$ respectively.
-Applying Clausen formula and quadratic formula \zcref{eq:clausen}, we can express modular forms on the groups $\G_d$ listed below as ${}_3F_2$-series with the given hauptmodul $t_d$ \cite{EHMMI, WIN5, Imin-1, Imin-3}.
+Similar to the case of $\SL_2(\Z)$, the monodromy group of the differential equation $HDE(1/d,1-1/d,1;t)$ in \eqref{eq:hde} can be realized as the subgroups $\G_0(4), \G_0(3)$ and $\G_0(2)$ for $d=2,3$ and $4$ respectively.
+Applying Clausen formula and quadratic formula \zcref{eq:clausen}, we can express modular forms on the groups $\G_d$ listed in \zcref{tab:haupymodul} as ${}_3F_2$-series with the given hauptmodul $t_d$ \cite{EHMMI, WIN5, Imin-1, Imin-3}, when $\tau$ in the fundamental domain provided in \zcref{fig:fundamentaldomains} and the series ${}_3F_2(t_d(\tau))$ converges.